Using a Pen Name

 View original post 122 more words

-About Marie LavenderMulti-genre author of Victorian romance, UPON YOUR RETURN, and 23 other books.
-Reached the Top 10 Authors list on AuthorsDB.com for the last 3 years.
-The Heiresses in Love Trilogy and DIRECTIONS OF THE HEART both reached the semi-finalist round in the 2018 AuthorsDB Book Cover Contest.
-Voted TOP BLOGGER for August 2018 on the Romance Lives Forever Blog.
+About Marie LavenderMulti-genre author of Victorian maritime romance/family saga, Heiresses in Love, and 17 other books.
+Reached the Top 10 Authors list on AuthorsDB.com for the last 4 years.
+Featured interview in the January 2018 issue of Womelle Magazine.
+BLOOD INSTINCTS reached TOP 10 status in the Romance category of the 2018 P&E Readers' Poll.
+DIRECTIONS OF THE HEART attained the semi-finalist round in the 2018 AuthorsDB Book Cover Contest.
+Voted TOP BLOGGER for 2018 on the Romance Lives Forever Blog.
 TOP 20 Authors of 2018 on Amy’s Bookshelf Reviews blog.
-DIRECTIONS OF THE HEART was nominated for the Author Academy Awards.
+DIRECTIONS OF THE HEART was nominated and made it past the first round in the 2018 Author Academy Awards.
 UPON YOUR LOVE and THE MISSING PIECE placed in the TOP 10 on the 2017 P&E Readers' Poll.
-DIRECTIONS OF THE HEART was nominated for the 2017 Reader's Choice Awards.
-The I Love Romance Blog became a finalist in StartDating DK's Romance Blog Awards of 2017.
 ILRB landed on Feedspot’s 2017 TOP 100 Novel Blogs and TOP 100 Romance Blogs.
 DIRECTIONS OF THE HEART placed in the TOP 10 Books of 2017 on Amy’s Bookshelf Reviews blog.
 TOP 20 Authors of 2017 on Amy’s Bookshelf Reviews blog.
 Mystery Blogger Award for 2017.
 A to Z Blog Challenge Survivor in 2016.
 March 2016 Empress of the Universe title - winner of the "Broken Heart" themed contest and the "I Love You" themed contest on Poetry Universe.
 SECOND CHANCE HEART and A LITTLE MAGICK placed in the TOP 10 on the 2015 P&E Readers' Poll.
 Nominated in the TRR Readers' Choice Awards for Winter 2015.
 Poetry winner of the 2015 PnPAuthors Contest.
 The Versatile Blogger Award for 2015.
 Honorable Mention in the 2014 BTS Red Carpet Book Awards.
 Finalist and Runner-up in the 2014 MARSocial's Author of the Year Competition.
 Honorable mention in the January 2014 Reader's Choice Award.
 Liebster Blogger Award for 2013, 2014 and 2016.
 2013 and 2014 Amazon Bestseller Ranking for UPON YOUR RETURN.
-Winner of the Great One Liners Contest on the Directory of Published Authors.
-Marie Lavender lives in the Midwest with her family and three cats.
+Marie Lavender lives in the Midwest with her family and two cats.
 She has been writing for a little over twenty-five years.
 She has more works in progress than she can count on two hands.
-Since 2010, Marie has published 24 books in the genres of historical romance, contemporary romance, romantic suspense, paranormal romance, dramatic fiction, fantasy, science fiction, mystery/thriller, literary fiction and poetry.
+Since 2010, Marie has published 20 books in the genres of historical romance, contemporary romance, romantic suspense, paranormal romance, dramatic fiction, fantasy, science fiction, mystery/thriller, literary fiction and poetry.
+She writes adult fiction, as well as occasional stories for children, and has recently started some young adult fiction.
 She has also contributed to several anthologies.
 Her current published series are The Heiresses in Love Series, The Eternal Hearts Series, The Magick Series, The Code of Endhivar Series and The Blood at First Sight Series.
 Follow her other blogs at http://iloveromanceblog.wordpress.com/ and http://marielavenderbooks.blogspot.com/ She also runs a writing and guest author blog at http://marielavender.blogspot.com/ Don't forget to sign up for her email newsletter! http://bit.ly/1g3wO13

 Posted on May 19, 2017, in Authors, Books, Fiction, Readers, Writing and tagged Authors, Books, Carol Balawyder, genres, Marie Lavender, mention, pen name, techniques, Writing.
 Bookmark the permalink.
 8 Comments.